Associate Professor of Medical Science, Associate Professor of Health Services, Policy and Practice

 Overview

-Dr Fraser was the Co PI and Informatics and evaluation lead for a grant from the US CDC to evaluate the functioning, clinical impact and costs of an OpenMRS based EMR system for HIV care in Rwanda.
-He has previously held grants as PI from the CDC, the Rockefeller Foundation and IDRC for eHealth work in Rwanda.
+Dr Fraser was the Co-PI and Informatics and evaluation lead for a grant from the US CDC to evaluate the functioning, clinical impact and costs of an OpenMRS based EMR system for HIV care in Rwanda.
+This project has led to 3 published studies with a large cluster randomized controlled trial currently being analysed.
+He has previously held grants as PI from the CDC, the Rockefeller Foundation, and IDRC Canada for eHealth work in Rwanda.
 From 2015-2017 he held a Marie Skłodowska-Curie Fellowship from the European Union Horizon 2020 program.
+He is currently co-editing and co-authoring a new text book on Global Health Informatics and Digital Health.

 In 2021 He received an R01 grant as Co-PI with Professor Hogan at the Brown University School of Public Health and Ann Mwangi at Moi University in Kenya, entitled "Data Science for Decision Support in the HIV Care Cascade".
-This project will build prediction models using machine learning techniques and deploy them using the OpenMRS EHR with the goal to improve HIV care in Westen Kenya.
-We will study the use of the new system in a cluster randomized, controlled trial.
+This project has built prediction models using machine learning techniques and deployed them using the OpenMRS EHR, with the goal to improve HIV care at the AMPATH project in Westen Kenya.
+We are nearing completion of a large cluster randomized, controlled trial of the effect of the prediction model on patient clinic attendance and loss to follow up rates.

 Brown Affiliations